Can Lifestyle Changes Really Improve Your Sex Life?

 • Include omega-3s (like salmon, chia seeds, walnuts) for hormone support

-• Reduce processed foods and added sugars, which can mess with energy and mood
+• Cut back on processed foods and sugars - they can mess with energy and mood more than you think

 • Stick to a consistent sleep schedule